Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 The calibrated range shall include a point less than or equal to the output of the force transducer at the lower force limit and a point equal to or greater than the output of the force transducer at the maximum applied force.
 A minimum of five points shall be taken within this range.
 The measurement uncertainty of each electronic indicating instrument shall be less than or equal to one-third of the uncertainty for the force-measuring system over the range from the lower force limit to the maximum force."

 To summarize, you must calibrate a simulator to comply with the standard.
-The simulator must be capable of both positive and negative values if the load cells are used in both positive and negative directions.
+The simulator must be capable of positive and negative values if the load cells are used in both positive and negative directions.
 The simulator must have at least one point less than or equal to the lowest force point value in the range and one for the highest point.

 Below is a picture of a Morehouse simulator.
 This simulator likely cannot be used to satisfy these requirements.